 Georgia Governor Sparks Fight With Trump Allies Over Senate Appointment

-Georgia Gov. Brian Kemp plans to appoint Kelly Loeffler on Wednesday as the state's next U.S. Senator, effective Jan.
+Georgia Gov. Brian Kemp plans to appoint Kelly Loeffler on Wednesday as the state's next U.S. senator, effective Jan.
 1, according to two sources with knowledge of Kemp's decision.
 The businesswoman and Republican donor will fill the seat held by Sen. Johnny Isakson, who plans to retire Dec.
 31 for health reasons.

-The pick comes despite strong opposition from prominent allies of President Trump, who is reported to have favored Rep. Doug Collins, (R-Ga.) for the seat.
-Loeffler's conservative bona fides have been questioned, with conservative talk show host Mark Levin referring to her as a "RINO" or "Republican in name only" on Sunday.
+The pick comes despite strong opposition from prominent allies of President Trump, who is reported to have favored Rep. Doug Collins, R-Ga., for the seat.
+Loeffler's conservative bona fides have been questioned, with conservative talk show host Mark Levin referring to her as a "RINO" (Republican in name only) on Sunday.

 Loeffler is a wealthy businesswoman without political experience.
-The CEO of Bakkt, a bitcoin-focused subsidiary of Intercontinental Exchange Inc. (ICE) casts herself as a "lifelong Republican" and tells a personal narrative of working her way up the corporate ladder from her family's farm in rural Illinois.
+The CEO of Bakkt, a bitcoin-focused subsidiary of Intercontinental Exchange Inc., casts herself as a "lifelong Republican" and tells a personal narrative of working her way up the corporate ladder from her family's farm in rural Illinois.

-One of Kemp's most vocal critics over the weekend was close Trump ally, Rep. Matt Gaetz (R-Fla.), who said Kemp was "ignoring" President Trump because "you THINK you know better than @POTUS."
-Another Trump confidante, Fox News personality Sean Hannity, also endorsed Collins last week.
+One of Kemp's most vocal critics over the weekend was Florida Rep. Matt Gaetz, a close Trump ally, who said Kemp was "ignoring" Trump because "you THINK you know better than @POTUS."
+Another Trump confidant, Fox News personality Sean Hannity, also endorsed Collins last week.

 .@realDonaldTrump told you how to be supportive: Appoint @RepDougCollins.— Matt Gaetz (@mattgaetz) November 29, 2019